Every week (well, almost every week) I send out a quiz.

 - Protected.
 This is the state a character is in when a protection card is placed on it.
 It is immune to some attacks, and also counts toward the characters that you have at the end of the game.

 - Trapped.
-This is the state a character is in when a Location card or Morality card are placed on it.
-When in this state, it is immune to almost all effects, but does not count toward the number of characters that you have at the end of the game.
+This is the state a character is in when a Location or Morality card is placed on it.
+When in this state, it is immune to almost all effects but does not count toward the number of characters that you have at the end of the game.

 The “Mockingbird” card: